 Before attempting to address the question, “What is UCaaS?”
 It’s critical first to grasp what UC, or Unified Communications, entails.
 The VoIP phone system combines a wide range of communication systems and practices using a single platform known as a Unified Telecommunications (UC) system.
+If you are looking for a detailed insights report on UC vs UCaaS, you are on the right page.

 Most organizations interact using various methods, including voice, video, instant messaging, email, etc. A UC system connects them all so they can operate together smoothly in one solution.